CodeByAshutosh/CodeByAshutosh/README.md

 - Deployed SQL queries, integrated APIs with Angular framework, and performed unit and functional testing to maintain a clean codebase.

 ---

-## 🏆 Leadership Experience

-### QA Lead, SPOC | May 2021 – February 2022
-- Conducted various QA testing types, identified over 1000 critical bugs, and received QA Excellence Award from the organization.
-- Presented findings to the development team, advocated for bug fixes, and improved the application rating on Google Playstore.